 Eat hot foods

-Having a hot soup is another way to stay warm and comfortable in this season.
+Having a hot soup is another way to stay warm and comfortable this season.
 Also, it is best to eat fresh, hot foods or meals.
 This is because cold foods are more prone to bacteria infestation and infections.

 The monsoons are a ripe time for stomach infections, loose bowels, and even food poisoning.
 To avoid these problems, drinking lukewarm water is a good option for proper digestion.
-It helps to flush out the toxins and cleans your system.
+It helps to flush out the toxins and cleanse your system.

 Additionally, one should add a lot of garlic and onions to their foods as they are mucous melting foods and keep cold and cough, flu away.
 Having a glass of hot milk with a dash of turmeric helps to strengthen the body and boost immunity.